Madarao, Japan: Family Ski Guide

 What It Actually Costs

-Very affordable.
-Among the cheapest ski options in Japan with some of the best powder.
-Pension stays include dinner and breakfast at rates that make Niseko look absurd.
-Smartest money move: book a pension with half-board.
-Japanese pension food is outstanding and the nightly rate (including two meals) is often less than a hotel room alone in Niseko.
+Your smartest money move: Book a pension with half-board included.
+Japanese pension food is outstanding, multi-course dinners and full breakfasts, and the nightly rate with two meals is often less than a hotel room alone in Niseko.

 The Honest Tradeoffs